-WordPress allows you to quickly and easily add, delete, and control various types of content in your site’s sidebar section (or header and footer sections, depending on what theme is installed on your site) using widgets.
+WordPress lets you easily add, delete, and rearrange various blocks of content on your blog’s sidebar (or header and footer sections, depending on what theme you have installed) using widgets.

-Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on your theme) like:
+Once you know how to use widgets, you can easily add things to your site like:

 - clickable ads